aalshawa97/CancerCureResearch/README.txt

 Open https://colab.research.google.com/
 Make a new notebook
 Enter the code in main.py
-Add cancer.csv to the file path
-Run the code to begin training
+Add cancer.csv to the file path (outside sample_data) Run the code to begin training
 Execute: model.evaluate(x_test, y_test)
 Analyze the results